oulib-resdata/backups101/BackupsOutline.md

 ### Horror Stories *(8 minutes)*
 Stories we have heard here at the libraries:
 * Data backed up in one place, on tapes.
 Tapes did not work.
 All data lost.
-* Brent's colleague who lost three months of data without trying to recover (and not having it backed up)
+* Beth's colleague who lost three months of data without trying to recover (and not having it backed up)

 ### Success Stories *(8 minutes)*
 Stories we have heard where backups saved us: